canonical/hardware-api/client/README.md

 ## Use Python bindings

 The `hwctl` lib can be used in Python code as well.
-We're using [pyo3](https://github.com/PyO3/pyo3) lib for creating Python bindings, so to use them, youi need to have [maturin](https://github.com/PyO3/maturin) on your system installed.
+We're using [pyo3](https://github.com/PyO3/pyo3) lib for creating Python bindings, so to use them, you need to have [maturin](https://github.com/PyO3/maturin) on your system installed.
 It requires virtual environment to be configured to work with it:

 ```bash
 $ virtualenv venv